 A Market Value Reduction is not a charge applied for Wesleyan's benefit.
 It’s designed to protect those still invested in the fund from a high volume of withdrawals being made by other customers at unfairly high valuations.

-ISA and tax rules
+ISA and tax rules summary

 You'll pay no personal income tax or capital gains tax on your investment returns from the With Profits ISA.
 This is based on current understanding of legislation and tax treatment, which can change in the future.